Vanilla Option

 Key Elements

-Every vanilla option contract is defined by these standardized components:
+Every vanilla option contract is defined by these standardized components, which ensure clarity and market efficiency:

-• Underlying Asset: The stock, index, currency, or commodity the option is based on.
+• Underlying Asset: The specific security (e.g., AAPL stock, S&P 500 index, or Gold futures) upon which the option is based.

-• Strike Price: The fixed price at which the transaction will occur if exercised.
+• Strike Price: The fixed, agreed-upon price per share at which the underlying asset will be traded if the option is exercised.

 Vanilla vs. Exotic Options